zemasci-cell/PracticalDeepLearning2E/README.md

 [All the datasets (2.4 GB)](https://drive.google.com/file/d/1ZZl0r7TO57uRl5qweQ6pCAelkMpYoD6e/view?usp=sharing)

-Expand the tarball to the directory holding the chapter subdirectories.
+Expand the tarball in the directory holding the chapter subdirectories.

 Please send questions, comments, or bugs to: